 5. Sustainability Committee.

-The Bank's day-to-day management is carried out by the EXECUTIVE COMMITTEE OF THE BOARD OF DIRECTORS ('EXCO'), which, in accordance with BFA's articles of association and its particular rulebook, is made up of three, five or seven members appointed by the BOD, which is also entrusted with appointing its chairman from among its members.
+BFA’s day-to-day management is carried out by the EXECUTIVE COMMITTEE OF THE BOARD OF DIRECTORS (“EXCO”).
+In accordance with BFA’s Articles of Association and its particular Regulations, the EXCO is composed of three (3), five (5) or seven (7) members appointed by the Board of Directors, who shall designate the Executive Committee Chair (who also serves as Chief Executive Officer) from among its members.

 Luís Roberto Fernandes Gonçalves